-Globally, there has been a move away from national public sector vaccine development over the past thirty years.
-Immunization and States: The Politics of Making Vaccines explores vaccine geopolitics, analysing why and how this move happened, before looking at the ramifications in the context of COVID-19.
+Globally, there has been a move away from national public sector vaccine development over the past 30 years.
+Immunization and States: The Politics of Making Vaccines explores vaccine geopolitics, analyzing why, and how this move happened, before looking at the ramifications in the context of Covid-19.

 Stuart Blume and Baptiste Baylac-Paouly